Skip to main content

 A grant for technology and audio-visual equipment to improve in-person and online worship.

-Funding to supply a first aid office and basic life support and suicide prevention training for their Pratt Street Project, a free summer enrichment program for youth, in North Omaha.
+Funding to supply a first aid-office, and basic life support and suicide prevention training for the Pratt Street Project, a free summer enrichment program for youth.

 • Aging Partners-Lincoln ($25,000)